 Benckiser continues its expansion into consumer goods via acquisitions and divestitures and in 1985 acquires St. Marc S.A, France.

-Nurofen is the first OTC (over the counter) product to use ibuprofen - the first new OTC analgesic since 1950s.
+Nurofen is the first OTC (over-the-counter) product to use ibuprofen - the first new OTC analgesic since 1950s.
+The company breathed new benefits into a 50-year-old molecule by thinking of the consumer needs rather than focusing only on chemistry.

 Reckitt & Colman buys Airwick products.